BarisAlbayrakIEEE/StructuralAnalysis/README.md

 Before, I stated that the SP shall implement the SAMMs in python.
 The client would prefer simple OOP objects while working on the SAMMs.
-For example, a Panel class would encapsulate the panel data (e.g. thickness) in order to access data with dot notation easily (e.g. panel.t).
+For example, a Panel class would encapsulate the panel data (e.g. thickness) in order to access data with dot notation easily (e.g. panel.thickness).
 Additionally, Panel class would have some methods.
 In other words, SAMMs would contain simple classes without a complex class hierarchy in order for the simplicity and traceability of the SAMMs.